pwr/KSP/docs/devices.md

 *Note*: technically, there are a few more urls that need updating (url.cde, url.firs, etc), but you don't need to add them at this point.
 The KSP daemon will update the device's configuration as soon as the Kindle registers with it.

+You will also need to make a copy of the file `/var/local/java/prefs/certs/client.p12` into your KSP deployment's `./db` folder, and name it `_your_device_serial_.p12`.
+It is the device's client SSL certificate, that KSP will need in order to talk to Amazon's services as if it were your device.

 To apply the change, restart your device.
 Or, if you're SSH'ed in, you can just kill the `cvm` process (should be only one).

-One more important thing: if your server's SSL certificate is not signed by a known CA authority, the Kindle will not be able to talk to the KSP daemon.
+One more important thing: if your server's SSL certificate is not signed by a known CA authority, the Kindle will refuse to talk to the new `url.todo` url pointing to the KSP daemon.
 You will have to:

-* Append your CA's certificate to `/etc/ssl/certs/ca-certificates.crt`, used by the daemon that does book downloads.
 * Import it into the Java VM's certificate store, `/usr/java/lib/security/cacerts`.
 You need to use the `keytool` utility from a Java deployment on your machine -- the utility is *not* present on the device.
 Or, you can use the script `tools/ksp-config/keytool.sh` which provides a limited (but sufficient) sub-set of `keytool`'s functions.
+* Append your CA's certificate to `/etc/ssl/certs/ca-certificates.crt` -- this file is used by the daemon that does book downloads.
 * Restart the device.